 The value of Top is dependent on whether manual processing is required to generate the operational response.
 In general, Top should be less than 600 seconds when a manual action is required to trigger the operational response.

 An operational response shall employ the AFTN header optional data field 3 to reference the original message being responded to.
 A coordination dialogue which is initiated by one message and contains a sequence of message exchanges until terminated by an ACP or REJ shall always reference the original message which triggered the dialogue.
 For example, C- ATSU may initiate a coordination dialogue by transmitting a CPL message to an D-ATSU.
 A sequence of CDN messages may be terminated by an ACP message.
 The CDN and ACP messages would all reference the original CPL message.
 After completion of the initial coordination dialogue in the preceding example one ATSU may initiate another coordination dialogue by transmitting a CDN message.
 A sequence of CDN messages may ensue terminated by an ACP message.
 Messages in this new coordination dialogue would reference the first CDN message in the dialogue.
+Santa Maria and New-York implementation supports this implementation until the dialog is closed.

 Application management.